-The CISG has as demonstrated numerous weaknesses, some are 'born' weaknesses right from the start, others developed with the technical progress over decades.
+The CISG has as demonstrated numerous weaknesses, some are 'born' weaknesses right from the start of it, others developed with the technical progress over decades.
 But is it therefore a bad law?
 That is a completely different story.
-Some of the flaws of the actual Convention are unpleasant from an academic point of view and maybe in practice inconvenient, but they do not really affect the final outcome, as for instance the
+Some of the flaws of the actual Convention are from an academic point of view unpleasant and maybe in practice inconvenient, but they do not really affect the final outcome, as for instance the CISG provisions identified as mainly redundant illustrate.
+In some other cases clarifications would be desirable (e.g. area of international e-commerce), but the CISG demonstrates that it is flexible enough to deal with them in a satisfactory way.
+Other weaknesses are admittedly painful, especially the gaps of the Convention (for instance the lacking interest rate in Art.
+78 CISG or the excluded validity issues), but it is questionable whether a future body of international sales law would be able to fill these gaps at least partly.
+For other issues which cannot be solved by interpretation of the CISG one could be de lege ferenda more optimistic, e.g. the inclusion of the sales of digital content.
+The same is true for the elimination of 'bad drafting'.

 The CISG is even in the year 2019 with all its flaws, a workable and worldwide trusted law as proven by the published case law and should therefore not easily be excluded.
 Still, both introduced alleys to improve the international sales law body, the supplementation of the actual CISG with international hard law or the creation of a CISG 2.0 are legally possible and should openly be discussed.
-In the end we must balance the inevitable defragmentation and costs for revising the international sales law with the advantages to have a 'better' and more comprehensive body of international sales law.
+At the end we must balance the inevitable defragmentation and costs for revising the international sales law with the advantages to have a 'better' and more comprehensive body of international sales law.
 Getting that balance right is a devilishly difficult task which will challenge the international sales law community.
-At the moment is seems that commemorating the 40th anniversary of the enactment of the CISG is more probable than a CISG 2.0 or the creation of a substantial new body of conventional hard law supplementing the CISG.68
+At the moment is seems that commemorating the 40th anniversary of the enactment of the CISG is more probable than a CISG 2.0 or the creation of a substantial new body of conventional hard law supplementing the CISG.67 is a Chair Professor of Civil Law and European Private Law at the Radboud University Nijmegen, The Netherlands.